Filippo-Corti/SocialMediaMining/Project/notes.md

 2. Centralization and influence:
   - Degree Distribution (Centralization?)
   - Degree Centrality and Betweenness Centrality
-3. Activity Inequality: > I USE THEM TO COMPARE THE DISTRIBUTIONS OF COMMENTS IN EACH NETWORK Compare with Random Network Models -> 2x Configuration Model and 1x Poisson Degree Distribution
+3. Activity Inequality: > I USE THEM TO COMPARE THE DISTRIBUTIONS OF COMMENTS IN EACH NETWORK > DONE, VERY INTERESTING Compare with Random Network Models -> 2x Configuration Model and 1x Poisson Degree Distribution
     - Gini Coefficient on comments per user
     - Lorenz Curve